Africa Cup of Nations 2019: Late Zaha goal sends Ivory Coast through, Ghana out | DW | 08.07.2019

 Wilfried Zaha grabbed the only goal to settle a disappointing Africa Cup of Nations last 16 clash as Ivory Coast beat Mali 1-0 in Suez on Monday.

-The Crystal Palace winger ensured the Ivorians remained unbeaten against Mali at the tournament as he squeezed home on 76 minutes to book a quarter-final showdown with Algeria.
+The Crystal Palace winger ensured that the Ivorians remained unbeaten against Mali at the tournament as he squeezed home on 76 minutes to book a quarterfinal showdown with Tunisia.

-However, the 2015 champions will need to perform much better if they aspire to a second title in four years as Ivory Coast's talented attack of Zaha, Nicolas Pepe and Jonathan Kodjia largely failed to fire.
+The 2015 champions will need to perform much better if they aspire to win a second title in four years as Ivory Coast's talented attack of Zaha, Nicolas Pepe and Jonathan Kodjia largely failed to fire.

-"We're going to enjoy our victory, it wasn't easy against a good Mali team," said Ivory Coast boss Ibrahim Kamara.
+"We're going to enjoy our victory," Ivory Coast boss Ibrahim Kamara said.
+"It wasn't easy against a good Mali team."

 Ghana 1-1 Tunisia (Tunisia won 5-4 on penalties)